 This has to change.

-Among the highest goals in the university’s strategic plan for 2024-30 is that OSU will increase its graduation rate to 80% and equalize graduation rates among students with diverse backgrounds.
+Among the top three goals in the university’s strategic plan for 2024-30 is that OSU will become a university where every student graduates.

-Toward that end, the university is launching a new program that will make it possible for more Oregon resident students to graduate in four years with little to no debt.
+The university’s new Finish in Four program is designed to close those gaps and make it possible for more Oregon resident students to graduate in four years with little to no debt.
 Renewable, four-year scholarships are our top priority for student success funding.

 This ambitious effort is without precedence at OSU, and its success relies on the engagement of our entire community – university, supporters, staff and students.
 Join us.